How to Prepare for a College Alumni Interview

 School research is a crucial part of getting ready for your interview.
 Doing your research shows you care to know more about the school before the interview and shows you’re serious about attending.

-Mickey Metzman, a University of Pennsylvania alumnus and interviewer, said, "We want to know that [the students have] done their homework and that they know the school.
+Mickey Metzman, a University of Pennsylvania alumnus and interviewer, says, "We want to know that [the students have] done their homework and that they know the school.
 It's always a plus if they can demonstrate that they've dug deep into the [school] website.”

 Know What Types of Questions Your Interviewer Will Ask